garcia98daniel/Simon-says-Game---JS/README.md

 # Simon-says-Game---JS
-This is my first game made with java script lenguaje, enjoy and leave a star please. =D
+This is my first game made with java script lenguaje.
+Very basic game made with love, enjoy and leave a star please. =D
+## available for all devices.